 - Non-NYU students are not eligible to apply for these short-term study away programs.

 NYU Buenos Aires: Argentina, Identity, and City Building

 Department: Technology, Culture and Society

-In conjunction with the course, students will travel together to Buenos Aires for 1 week (either during J-term or Spring Break depending on the semester).
-While there, students will be expected to complete a rigorous program of site visits, discussion, and research.
+Students will travel together to Buenos Aires where students will be expected to complete a rigorous program of site visits, discussion, and research.